 In 1984, Roger Stoddard curated "an exhibition devoted to those mysterious traces left in books by printers, binders, booksellers, librarians, and collectors."
 The resulting catalogue, Marks in Books, Illustrated and Explained, is cherished by curators, collectors, and scholars for the insight it offers into the making and the use of books.
 With sumptuous illustrations and prose at once pithy and polemical, Stoddard describes the glosses, cancels, catchwords, and signature marks that shed light on both printer’s craft and author’s art.

-Tenniel’s Alice explores the work of Sir John Tenniel, the artist who furnished illustrations for the first editions of Louis Carroll’s best-known works.
+This book explores the work of Sir John Tenniel, the artist who illustrated the first editions of Lewis Carroll’s best-known works.
 Although Tenniel and Carroll parted ways after publication of Through the Looking-Glass, the artist’s designs fixed in the public’s mind images of Carroll’s characters that thrive down to the present day.

 A ledger book of drawings by Lakota Sioux warriors found in 1876 on the Little Bighorn battlefield offers a rare first-person Native American record of events that likely occurred in 1866–1868 during Red Cloud’s War.
 This color facsimile edition uncovers the origins, ownership, and cultural and historical significance of this unique artifact.